Thursday, October 31, 2024

 In a way, I alluded to this in the earlier post, in that the firefighter who suffers trying to save people and isn't successful is still seen as a hero for the attempt.

 Conversely, one may choose to suffer for some perceived benefit, either for oneself or for others.
-I think it is sufficiently intuitive that such suffering, chosen by the sufferer, for a purpose that the sufferer sees as worthy is not evil.
+I think it is sufficiently intuitive that such suffering, chosen by the sufferer, for a purpose that the sufferer sees as worthy, is not evil.
 Foolish, perhaps, but not evil.
 Indeed, many stories both from various religions and from popular culture honor and extol willful suffering for the sake of another, or for some lofty goal.
-Indeed, even willful suffering for personal benefit is admired as an example of discipline.
+Indeed, even willful suffering for personal benefit is admired as an example of discipline (think Marathon runners, Olympic athletes, Triathletes, etc.).

 The question then returns to one of the purpose of the suffering.